Donnerstagnacht/democracy/docs/contributing.md

 4. Describe what is not working so far (the issue itself)
 5. Describe how you already tried to fix it

-Read the Code of Conduduct for more information on basic behavior: (code-of-conduct.md)
+Read the Code of Conduduct for more information on basic behavior: [Code of Conduct](code-of-conduct.md)